kevintelford/ddate/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This project is released into the public domain via the Unlicense, which you can find in the file LICENSE.md.